HereYouGo1/Fractal-RMO/3--(PoC)_(Full)_(System)/12--(Progress)_(Tracking)_(What)_(We)_(Did)/0.6--(Trunk)_(Branch)_(Documentation)/4--(Trunk)_(Branch)_(Advanced)_(Systems).md

 ## Conclusion

 The trunk-branch system is complex but necessary for scaling Fractal-RMO development.
 These four documents provide the complete blueprint for implementation.

-**Remember:**
-• Start simple with one branch
-• Test thoroughly before scaling
-• Document every decision
-• Keep Chris in the loop

-The system will evolve, but the core principles remain:
-1. Trunk is truth
-2. Branches isolate work
-3. Context enables efficiency
-4. Synchronization maintains order

-Good luck building this beast! 🚀

 ======================================================================
 ======================================================================